-Use our property information search to find out whether a property is torrens or abstract along with additional property and tax information.
+Use our property information search to find out whether a property is Torrens or abstract along with additional property and tax information.

 Many commonly recorded documents require payment of a tax in addition to the recording fee.
 See the Recording fees section of this page to determine recording fee and use our mortgage registry and deed tax calculator to determine the amount of deed or mortgage registration tax.
+A $5 agricultural conservation fee is due when mortgage registry of deed tax is collected.

 The following lists are general items to consider prior to submitting documents to our office for recording.